 Unless there is persisting bleeding, the treatment like that of other mucosal lacerations, is supportive 2.
 Most patients with upper gastrointestinal hemorrhage from a Mallory-Weiss tear cease bleeding spontaneously and do not require specific therapy 3.

-- Boerhaave syndrome : in which there is no haematemesis as there is complete transmural disruption of the oesophageal wall with blood escaping into the mediastinum
+- Boerhaave syndrome: no haematemesis as there is complete transmural disruption of the oesophageal wall with blood escaping into the mediastinum

 - 1. Kanne JP, Rohrmann CA, Lichtenstein JE.
 Eponyms in radiology of the digestive tract: historical perspectives and imaging appearances.
 Part I. Pharynx, esophagus, stomach, and intestine.
 Radiographics.
 26 (1): 129-42. doi:10.1148/rg.261055084 - Pubmed citation